clint-kristopher-morris/sequential-connected-component-labeling-c-and-python/README.md

 ![](https://i.ibb.co/5nZgxWt/tan.png)

 Then features like compactness, perimeter and bound boxes can be generated.
 This deploys a "Moore neighborhood" implementation that sums the lengths of 4 and 8 neighbors around an object in a count-clockwise manner.
-See the image below for how the primeterfuction works and how BBox labeling is conducted.
+See the image below for how the primeterfuction works.

 ![](https://media.giphy.com/media/ycw7wV4S2Lwna3yOUd/giphy.gif)

+Below is an example how BBox labeling is conducted.

 ![](https://media.giphy.com/media/oyzMey5mSM7Q49RhDw/giphy.gif)